input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 sudo service netfilter-persistent save
 ```

-## Verify the Mithril Signer Deployment
+## Verify the Mithril Signer deployment

 :::tip
-There is a `2` epochs delay between the signer node registration and its ability to create individual signatures, as explained in the [Mithril Certificate Chain in depth](https://mithril.network/doc/mithril/mithril-protocol/certificates).
+There is a delay of `2` epochs between the registration of the signer node and its ability to generate individual signatures.
+This delay is further explained in the [Mithril certificate chain in depth](https://mithril.network/doc/mithril/mithril-protocol/certificates) documentation.

-After this delay, you should be able to see your `PoolId` listed in some of the certificates available on the [`Mithril Explorer`](https://mithril.network/explorer)
+Once this delay has passed, you should be able to observe your `PoolId` listed in some of the certificates accessible on the [`Mithril Explorer`](https://mithril.network/explorer).
 :::